 It's pretty firmly established that small businesses are the nation's innovators.

-We know this because of the research that find small patent-holding firms are roughly 13 times more innovative per employee than large patent-holding firms, according to a 2009 research report published by the U.S. Small Business Administration, Office of Advocacy.
+We know this because of the research that find small patent-holding firms are roughly 13 times more innovative per employee than large patent-holding firms, according to published by the U.S. Small Business Administration, Office of Advocacy.